-Graham Niemi, promoted to offensive coordinator late in 2010, has been running the Yale offense for the last five seasons.
+Graham Niemi, the offensive coordinator since 2010, has been running the Yale offense for the last seven seasons.
 He completed his 12th campaign in New Haven in 2015, a year which saw the Bulldogs and their top 20 offense win the Ivy League Tournament and appear in the NCAA Tournament for the third time in four seasons.

 The 2011 squad, which won 10 games for a second straight season, finished 13th in Division I scoring with 10.93 goals per game.
-His last two offensive units have helped the Blue reach consecutive Ivy League Tournaments.
+His offensive units have helped the Blue reach all four Ivy League Tournaments.

 Niemi, a four-year letterwinner for the Maryland Lacrosse team and a 1997 graduate, played on Terrapin squads that reached the NCAA playoffs every season.
 His 1995 team fell to Syracuse in the title contest.

 Niemi, the 1996 William P. Cole Award winner as Maryland's best midfielder, was a two-year starter who became an undergraduate assistant coach for the 1997 Terrapin team that made it to the NCAA final.

 He went on to coach the defense for a National Junior College championship team at Anne Arundel Community College and then serve as graduate assistant at Washington College (24-7, 2 NCAA tournaments).
 His 1998 team was recently inducted into the Anne Arundel CC Athletics Hall of Fame.

 In 2001 he was an assistant for a Loyola (Md.)
 College squad that reached the NCAA quarterfinals before returning to his alma mater in 2002 as an assistant.
 Niemi, who has played or coached in nine different NCAA tournaments, was the defensive coordinator for Washington College and coached in the 2002 NCAA tournament.